onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="whyona"></a>

 ### Why would I want to use Ona?
-Ona is [constantly improving](http://help.ona.io/faq/new-in-ona/) to help you get the most accurate data for your program and translate that data into actionable information.
+Ona is [constantly improving](https://ona.io/release-notes.html) to help you get the most accurate data for your program and translate that data into actionable information.
 Ona also offers Google Drive-like sharing permissions, allowing you to give only people you specify access to the data.

-<a name="isonaright"></a>

-### Is Ona right for me?
-Probably.
-Whether you are new to digital data or have been collecting and analyzing data digitally for a decade, Ona is quick to pick up, but it includes advanced features that are useful in complex projects and surveys.

 <a name="requirements"></a>